Chris Warner: Gabrielle Jacobs

-In 2009, the character of Gabrielle Jacobs (Virginie Le Brun) was introduced and it was said she was to, "immediately cause some consternation amongst her fellow colleagues."
+In 2009, the character of Gabrielle Jacobs (Virginie Le Brun) was introduced and it was said she was to, "immediately cause some consternation amongst her colleagues."
 Despite being in a relationship with Libby Jeffries (Fleur Saville), he and Gabrielle started to share a lot of scenes together on screen, The two were referred to as "Spock and Kirk" by a writer of the show, referencing the famous Star Trek characters.
 Chris soon left Libby for Gabrielle under the impression that she was, 'the one'.
 Galvin believed the two characters had chemistry as there was a "meeting of the minds".
 Producer Steven Zanoski liked the partnership but noted flaws, stating; "Chris has always gone out with glamorous women in the past and now he's found someone who challenges his mind, it helps that she is gorgeous as well.
 Chris is slowly trying to change Gabrielle, but whether she wants to be changed is another story."
 Galvin commented, "I think Gabrielle is actually extremely suited to him, in spite of her Asperger's.
 Gabrielle could be the one, you never know.
 WIfe number six."
 Whilst looking after Chris' son Harry (Reid Walker), the boy ran away, something with shook Chris and Gabrielle's relationship.
 Galvin commented, "Deeply concerned for the safety of his son, Chris can't help but think Gabrielle is partly to blame."
 Gabrielle soon grew sick of the patronising nature of Chris and dumped him shortly before leaving the country.
 Le Brun enjoyed the pairing of Gabrielle and Chris, stating; "There was a nice dynamic between them because Chris is so used to being the top gun in everything.
 For once, someone could challenge him to do things he hadn't done before such as playing mental chess.
 I think it was that sort of thing that put him on the back foot and why he had his heart broken."
 As 2011 ended, Chris and Gabrielle began a short lived affair, a situation named by Lydia Jenkin of The New Zealand Herald as an "eventful turn".